5 Questions to ask before purchasing uniforms

 While certain industries have obvious uniform requirements due to OH&S compliance, which often necessitate safety gear such as hard hats and high-vis vests, there are also many other factors to consider when assessing the suitability of uniforms.

-For example, do staff work indoors or outdoors & which garments may they need to cope with these conditions?
-Are workers client-facing or are they performing hard manual labour?
+For example, do staff work indoors or outdoors & which garments do they need to cope with these conditions?
+Are workers client-facing or are they performing manual labour?

 Uniform needs may also vary through different departments in the same company, for example, those working in a warehouse may need more functional clothing such as polos whereas those working in the office or meeting clients will likely want to give off a professional image by wearing business shirts.